Ranjitha75388/projects/Tools/openops .md

 - In Azure Portal, go to Overview > Connect > SSH using Azure CLI.

-- Open Cloud Shell and connect to the VM.
+- Open Cloud Shell and connect to the VM.or open in terminal using SSH

 **Step 3: Deploy OpenOps**